Guide To Deed Restricted Communities

-- Vehicle parking: The most common restriction in this area is that vehicles have to be parked in the driveway or in your garage or carport space overnight.
+- Vehicle parking: The most common restriction in this area is that vehicles have to be parked in the driveway, in your garage or in your carport space overnight.
 Some communities may have restrictions that you can’t have a car up on blocks or otherwise in non-working condition.
 Be sure you know what the rules are.

-- Customized mailboxes: If you want to have a different color mailbox or a stylized number or name, it may be prohibited.
+- Customized mailboxes: If you want to have a different color for your mailbox, or a stylized number or name on it, it may be prohibited.

-- Exterior paint: In communities without an HOA, you can typically let your imagination run wild and paint your house exterior in an Andy Warhol style pop art color scheme.
+- Exterior paint: In communities without an HOA, you can typically let your imagination run wild and paint your house exterior in an Andy Warhol-style pop art color scheme if you want.
 In a deed restricted community, this may not be allowed.

 - Restrictions around pools and property structures: Depending on the restrictions in your community, they may require that you don’t have a pool (or that it must be in-ground).
 Similarly, you may be limited in your ability to put up a shed or construct an accessory dwelling unit on your property.

 - Age restrictions: Certain communities catering to an older population may have an age restriction on who can live in the properties.
 Typically, these tend to be communities for retirees and people aged 55+.
 In order to get mortgage financing, they have to follow federal housing law.
 We’ll get into more detail on this later on.

 The Benefits Of Living In A Deed Restricted Community

 Restrictions can be limiting, but they can come with benefits that are common to HOAs.
 Here are a few of them:

 - Prioritized upkeep: Specific rules around maintenance can mean that people place a priority on getting those tasks done.
-This in turn can have the effect of helping maintain property values by reducing the likelihood of blight.
+This could have the effect of helping maintain property values by reducing the likelihood of blight.

-- Community amenities: An HOA may have certain communal amenities that members of the community have access to like a pool, clubhouse or tennis courts.
-It may be something as simple as communal snow removal or lawn care.
+- Community amenities: An HOA may grant community members access to certain communal amenities such as pools, clubhouses or tennis courts.
+They may also be something as simple as communal snow removal or lawn care.